 During her studies in Lawrence, KS, Stephanie Roche (b.
 1991) designed the beautiful sans display typeface Globe (2012).

-Stephen is based in Kansas City, MO, formerly of Edwardsville, KS and Earle, AR.
-He was the man behind the SWMCA catalogs, an ex-signpainter who is now turning his typefaces into digital fonts.
+Stephen McBride (b.
+1967) is based in Kansas City, MO, and before that in Edwardsville, KS and Earle, AR.
+He is the man behind the SWMCA Catalogs (est. 2012).
+An ex-signpainter, he is now turning his typefaces into digital fonts.

 Creator of the free hand-printed font Tribal (2012).
 The explanation is interesting: Tribal was first drawn in 1979 as Indian.
 For many years it was one of the most popular SWMCA fonts.
 Shortly there after there was a heavy movement among Native American tribes about being called "Indians".
 They'd constantly complain that they weren't from India or an Arabic nation.
 In response, SWMCA changed the name to Typeface (later Typefont) of Native American Honor.
 It was redrawn in 2012 and sent to Font Panda to be digitalized and came back more "liquidity" and much more playful than the original.
 Tribal was followed by Tribal Schoolhouse (2012).

 Born in southeastern Oklahoma, Talor Goad now works as a designer for Gardner Design in Wichita, KS.
 His typeface Alexis (2011, free at Lost Type) is a take on the Italian woodstyle.
 It was fontified by Nathan Williams.
+Cargo Collective link.
 [Google] [More] ⦿

 The Effect of Typeface on the Perception of Email